Every eCommerce site page has just 1 end goal: to drive more sales.

 However, if you run a store with fairly straightforward product categories, then a product listing category might be the right option.
 For stores with sizable but not too many subcategories, a blended category page should work.

-This category page lists all the products in one place, enabling shoppers to browse product selections and compare prices quickly.
+This structure lists all the products in one place, enabling shoppers to browse product selections and compare prices quickly.

 Nordstrom’s eCommerce website uses the product listing category page.